Home » Repurposed Furniture » Upcycled Crib into Toy Box Bench

 This one leg was in pretty bad shape.
 I didn’t know what I was going to do with them until I saw this pin.

-Because the crib ends were so tall, I cut off the end pieces, which included the part that had been repaired.
+Because the crib ends were so tall, I cut off a bit of two feet, which included the part that had been repaired.

-I knew that when I started cutting this baby up, that it would get pretty wobbly due to the slats being cut off.
-To remedy this, I used some scrap lumber to “brace” it.
+When I started cutting this baby up, I knew it would get pretty wobbly due to the slats being cut off.
+I used some scrap lumber to “brace” it to remedy this.
 I shot some nails into these boards to support the side pieces as I designed this piece.
-You can see on the left, I’ve drawn lines where I want to cut it off.
+You can see on the left that I’ve drawn lines where I want to cut it off.

-I used the jigsaw to cut the piece in half, then I moved it to the miter saw to get a closer/straight cut.
+I used the jigsaw to cut the piece in half, then moved it to the miter saw to get a closer, straighter cut.

-Doing a dry fit, test run.
-I then decided I needed a child to measure.
-My neighbors across the street have their kids and grandkids visiting, so I walked over with my tape measure in hand.
-Thank you Layla Grace for letting me take some measurements.
-The arms were a little tall, so back to the jigsaw I go.
+I was doing a dry fit test run when I decided I needed a child to measure.
+My neighbors across the street had their kids and grandkids visiting, so I walked over with my tape measure in hand.
+Thank you, Layla Grace, for letting me take some measurements.
+The arms were a little tall, so back to the jigsaw I went.

-I laid the piece down for more design decisions.
+I laid the upcycled crib project down for more design decisions.

 Now, on to putting together my box.
-Including storage for this bench was the key to making it sturdy.
+The key to making this bench sturdy was including storage.
 I used some boards leftover from my DIY Barn Doors.
 I made the box with my Kreg Jig Jr.

 Yep, it’s coming together!